DanielcoderX/gofel/README.md

 - **WebSocket Integration**: Built on the reliable and high-performance Gorilla WebSocket library.
 - **Concurrent Processing**: Designed for handling multiple requests simultaneously, enhancing real-time communication efficiency.
 - **Lightweight Framework**: Focus more on your application's features and less on managing boilerplate code.
+- **MessagePack and JSON Support**: Support for both MessagePack and JSON data formats, allowing for efficient data transmission.
 ## Getting Started

 Embark on your Gofel journey with these simple steps: